flyingmachine/brave-clojure-web/content/concurrency.md

 learned how to manage state in Clojure with atoms and refs, and you learned how to dynamically bind vars.
 Finally, you learned how to perform stateless computations more efficiently with pmap and core.reducers.
-Dang, son!
 You learned a lot!
+High five!

+*P.S.
+I left core.async out of this chapter because it's already super long, and I'm not sure if it belongs in a book for beginners.
+If you'd like to see it added, let me know!
+Thanks!*